 In the aftermath of the 2008 financial crisis Vladimir Putin declared publically that he bore responsibility to ensure that the 1998 crisis would not repeat itself on his watch.
 His government also took proactive steps to limit the fallout from the crisis.
 In July 2008, Putin personally went to the town of Pikalyevo in Leningrad Oblast to confront the directors and owners of a large metallurgical factory.
 This was not long after the owners had shut the facility down, suspending without pay thousands of their workers.
 Addressing the gathering, Putin excoriated them, saying that because of their unprofessional conduct and greed, thousands of families would find themselves destitute.
 This was unacceptable to his government and he ordered the owners to restart the facility, else the government would do it without them.
 He further ordered the management to immediately ("deadline today") pay all workers' salary arrears, amounting to more than 41 million rubles.
-This episode was recorded in a news report that subsequently became a very popular video on the internet.
-This almost certainly served a public relations event, but even so its intent and message was to alert the oligarch class not to treat the lives of their employees as a disposable resource.
+This particular video was obviously part of a Russian news report and almost certainly served a public relations purpose, but even so, its intent and message was to alert the oligarch class not to treat the lives of their employees as a disposable resource.